prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 104 - Aim of the interim conference

-The interim conference shall enable the judge-rapporteur to :
+The interim conference shall enable the judge-rapporteur to:

    (a) identify main issues and determine which relevant facts are in dispute ;

    (b) where appropriate, clarify the position of the parties as regards those issues and facts ;

-   (c) establish a schedule for the furt her progress of the proceedings ;
+   (c) establish a schedule for the further progress of the proceedings ;

    (d) explore with the parties the possibilities to settle the dispute or to make use of the facilities of the Centre ;